 Mayors' Institute on City Design

-The Mayors' Institute on City Design is an linitiative of the National Endowment for the Arts in partnership with the American Architectural Foundation and the United States Conference of Mayors.
+The Mayors' Institute on City Design is an initiative of the National Endowment for the Arts in partnership with the United States Conference of Mayors.
 Since 1986, the Mayors' Institute has helped transform communities through design by preparing mayors to be the chief urban designers of their cities.

 Citizens' Institute on Rural Design

 The Citizen's Institute on Rural Design was established as Your Town: Citizen's Institute on Rural Design in 1991 and is a partnership of the NEA, U.S. Department of Agriculture and Project for Public Spaces, along with the Orton Family Foundation and CommunityMatters Partnership.
 This program gives local leaders in rural areas the tools they need to wisely direct the physical growth of their communities.